yallungrai277/laravel-k8s/README.md

 ```

 Note: The container is set up so that there is already a vite server for development purposes.
 For hot reloading of assets.
+Moreover, cli is a running container, see compose file it has entryoint defined, if however you don't want the container lingering
+or running. simply remove it from the yaml file and run below.
+(Will work since the cli image is already built on docker compose up).

+-   docker run [cli_image_name] php artisan migrate [and so on for any other cmds].

 ### CS-Fixer